New & Used Chevrolet Tahoe: In Depth

 GET A FREE PRICE QUOTE

-The Chevrolet Tahoe is a full-size SUV that uses many of the same components as the Cadillac Escalade, Chevrolet Silverado, and the GMC Yukon.
-Although it may seem outdated, the V-8 drivetrain provides the Tahoe with great off-road and towing abilities.
+The Chevrolet Tahoe is a full-size SUV that uses many of the same components as the GMC Yukon, Cadillac Escalade, and the Chevy Silverado.
+Although it may seem outdated, the V-8 drivetrain provides the Tahoe with great off-road and towing capability.
 A new generation of Tahoe is slated for arrival soon.

 The Tahoe's been a survivor because of its no-nonsense design and its durability.
 It's a competitor for the likes of the Nissan Armada, Toyota Sequoia and the Ford Expedition--but really, nothing has sold as well as GM's Chevy Tahoe/Suburban and GMC Yukon lineup.
 The Tahoe even can be seen as a competitor for vehicles like the Mercedes-Benz GL-Class, pitching its Tahoe Hybrid against the Benz's BlueTEC diesel.